SIGN UP FOR YOUR SUNDAY LUNCH NOW

 We serve outdoors on a sidewalk rain or shine, there is no security or police present.

 Can we take pictures?
 Mission From Mars makes an effort not to take photographs of those we meet in this ministry.
 Many are seeking work or simply have an aversion to being photographed.
 Please respect their privacy.
 If they do give you permission to take a photo with them, NEVER post these pictures online without their permission, or distribute them in any way.

 Online Privacy: Many of our friends have access to internet.
-It is very important that we not post any of the Mission From Mars or Under the Overpass group to something that could be easily found publicly.
+It is very important that we not post any of the Mission From Mars group to something that could be easily found publicly.
 Do not ‘friend’ homeless.
 For this reason, we ask that you not post your food or serving sign-ups online (rather by email or private message).
 This is to protect your privacy as well as our own.

 What to wear?
 While you would certainly not be required to do so, we recommend you leave valuables (jewelry) and any special or expensive clothing at home.
 If you are a woman, when choosing what to wear, be conscious that we are serving mostly men and potentially there could be sexual predators in the general area.